James Cleland Richardson: 1915 war service

-Fighting at the Somme, Earning the Victoria Cross and Death
+Fighting at the Somme, earning the Victoria Cross, death

 In 1916, the 1st Canadian Division were involved in fighting several episodes of the Battle of the Somme.
 On 8 October 1916, in a phase of the action known as the Battle of the Ancre Heights Richardson's battalion was pinned down by barbed wire barriers and intense enemy fire during an attack on Regina Trench.
 The 20-year-old fearlessly encouraged his comrades forward by marching in front of them, playing his bagpipes in the face of the withering enemy fire, inspiring them to get up and continue their attack, which was ultimately successful.
 Later in the day, James realized he had left his bagpipes at or near the front lines and decided to traverse the battlefield to recover them, however, Richardson never returned and was presumed to have been killed.

 For his actions, he was awarded the British Empire's highest medal for bravery and valour, the Victoria Cross.
 The citation given for the awarding of the Victoria Cross, as published in the London Gazette No. 30967, dated 18 October 1918, stated the following:

 For most conspicuous bravery and devotion to duty when, prior to attack, he obtained permission from his Commanding Officer to play his company "over the top".

 As the Company approached the objective, it was held up by very strong wire and came under intense fire, which caused heavy casualties and demoralised the formation for the moment.
 Realising the situation, Piper Richardson strode up and down outside the wire, playing his pipes with the greatest coolness.
 The effect was instantaneous.
 Inspired by his splendid example, the company rushed the wire with such fury and determination that the obstacle was overcome and the position captured.

 Later, after participating in bombing operations, he was detailed to take back a wounded comrade and prisoners.

 After proceeding about 200 yards, Piper Richardson remembered that he had left his pipes behind.
 Although strongly urged not to do so, he insisted on returning to recover his pipes.
 He has never been seen since, and death has been presumed accordingly owing to lapse of time.

-Richardson's Bagpipes
+Richardson's bagpipes

 Richardson's bagpipes were believed to have been lost in the mud of the Somme for almost 90 years until 2002, when the Pipe Major of The Canadian Scottish Regiment (Princess Mary's) responded to an Internet posting.
 He discovered that Ardvreck preparatory school in Crieff (Perthshire, Scotland) had possession of a set of bagpipes with the unique Lennox tartan on them, the same tartan used by the pipers of the 16th (Canadian Scottish) Battalion.